stevenlriv/nft-from-scratch/README.md

 This is an outline of how an NFT project launch should work.

-**Do not use the keys in the secrets.json
+**Do not use the keys in the secrets.json they were already exposed to the public

 ## 0. Prep work

 - Install [Node.js](https://nodejs.org/) to run.
 - Create a new folder to work on it

+- Get all the APIs for the secret file (mnemonic, infura, etherscan)

 ## 1. Create the Smart Contract and test it